-The Nutrition Survey covers the population of all ages living in the ten provinces.
-Excluded from the survey's coverage are: persons living on reserves and other Aboriginal settlements; full-time members of the Canadian Forces and the institutionalized population.
-Altogether, these exclusions represent less than 3% of the target population.
+The target population covers the population 1 year of age and over living in British Columbia and Quebec.
+Excluded from the survey's coverage are: persons living on reserves and other Aboriginal settlements, full-time members of the Canadian Forces and the institutionalized population.

-The questions were designed for computer-assisted interviewing (CAI), meaning that, as the questions were developed, the associated logical flow into and out of the questions was programmed.
-This included specifying the type of answer required, the minimum and maximum values, on-line edits associated with the question and what to do in case of item non-response.
-With CAI, the interview can be controlled based on answers provided by the respondent.
-On-screen prompts are shown when an invalid entry is recorded and thus immediate feedback is given to the respondent and/or the interviewer to correct inconsistencies.
+Nutrition questions are designed for computer-assisted interviewing (CAI), meaning that, as the questions were developed, the associated logical flow into and out of the questions was programmed.
+This includes specifying the type of answer required, the minimum and maximum values, on-line edits associated with the question and what to do in case of item non-response.

 This is a sample survey with a cross-sectional design.

 The sampling frame for the Canadian Community Health Survey - Nutrition pilot is composed of a list of addresses in selected communities in Quebec and British Columbia.
 It is taken from Statistics Canada's Address Register.
 Furthermore, in order to test the questionnaire in both languages, only households in Quebec that have at least one person who speaks French and households in BC that have at least one person who speaks English were kept in-scope.

 The sampling units are dwellings.

 The pilot sample has been stratified into two parts: half of the sample will be in Quebec and the other half will be in British Columbia.
 In addition, about sixty municipalities were specifically chosen for the pilot sample, based on interviewer availability.